MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/AppointmentEMR.md

 ---
-title: AppointmentEMR - Common Data Model | Microsoft Docs
+title: AppointmentEMR in electronicMedicalRecords - Common Data Model | Microsoft Docs
 description: A booking of a healthcare event among patient(s), practitioner(s), related person(s) and/or device(s) for a specific date/time.
 This may result in one or more Encounter(s).
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Appointment (EMR)
+# Appointment (EMR) in electronicMedicalRecords

 A booking of a healthcare event among patient(s), practitioner(s), related person(s) and/or device(s) for a specific date/time.
 This may result in one or more Encounter(s).